 Neurofibromatosis affects the growth and development of nerve cell tissues, which can cause tumors to grow on nerves.
-In turn, it can affect many systems in the body such as the skin, bones and brain.
+In turn, it can affect many systems in the body, such as the skin, bones and brain.

-How does neurofibromatosis affect the body?
+How does it affect the body?

 Neurofibromatosis can cause skin changes, bone deformities and other problems.
 The tumors developed, called neurofibromas, are usually noncancerous (benign) and grow on nerves within the body and sometimes under the skin.